NXPPlugNTrust/nano-package/examples/se05x_crypto/mcxa153/readme.rst

 **Prequisite**

-1. Download the latest mcxa153 SDK from https://mcuxpresso.nxp.com/en/select.
+1. Download the mcxa153 SDK version 2.16.100 from https://mcuxpresso.nxp.com/en/select.

 2. Unzip and place the sdk in parallel to the nano package as shown in the image below.
 Rename the sdk folder to "mcxa153-sdk".